 So this is the Canary Isles . . .
 By ‘eck – it’s nowt like Sheffield round here, I can tell thee.

-Arriving in Las Palmas only three days out of Southampton I discovered an entireley new meaning for the adjective “Warm”.
+Arriving in Las Palmas only three days out of Southampton I discovered an entirely new meaning for the adjective “warm”.
 Considering I had spent every summer holiday of my life on the east coast of either Yorkshire or Lincolnshire, nothing could have prepared me for the climate in the Canary Islands!

 Las Palmas is near the Equator and as I stood on the dockside melting, my dad gave me a crash course in the stuff I hadn’t picked up in geography at Wath Grammar: ie: The closer you get to the equator the bloody hotter it gets!